elixirland/xlp-book-club-API/solution/README.md

 # Phoenix API
-The Phoenix API app is a Phoenix web application that serves as a public API for retrieving information about a collection of books stored in a database.
+This is a Phoenix web application that serves as a public API for retrieving information about a collection of books stored in a database.

-## Schemas
+## Getting started
-### Books
-Books have the following properties:

-- **id** (integer): The unique identifier for the book.
-- **title** (string): The title of the book.

-### Pages
-Books can have many pages.
-Pages have the following properties:

-- **id** (integer): The unique identifier for the page.
-- **order_index** (integer): A zero-based index that indicates the position of a page within a book.
-- **content** (string): The text content of the page.
-The text content conists of plain text and newlines.
-It does not contain any formatting or heading syntax (in contrast to, for example, Markdown text).
-- **status** (string): The status of a page of a book.
-The oossible values for status are: `"active"` and `"inactive"`.
-Each book can have one active page at most.

-## Setting up the database

-To create an instance of the application's database with all its tables and seed it with random books and their pages, run the following command:
+To set up the application's database with all its tables and populate it with random books and pages, follow these steps:

+### Step 1: Set Up the Database
+Run the following command to create an instance of the database, generate all necessary tables, and seed it with random data:

 ```
 mix ecto.setup